 Stage Two – Stuck Like Glue

 You’ve made it past the first hurdle; you’ve established contact.
 Now it’s time to make sure you become integral in each others lives by attending every class going together.
 Fancy swimming?
 Of course.
 Spot of soft play?
 Why not.
 Throw yourself off a building to raise money for the local children’s centre?
 Wouldn’t miss it for the world.
 You don’t want to say no for fear of them finding a new friend.
 A better friend.
+A friend that’s more likely to want to do absolutely everything with them, and provide snacks at the same time.
 You are like Jim Carrey’s Yes Man in mother form.

 Stage Three – White Lies